We all hear it repeatedly. Debt is bad! But, when it happens, many of us try to pretend it is not that bad. The truth is, we are lying to ourselves.

 Saying that you had to go into debt to pay your taxes is not an emergency.
 You know that your taxes are due at the same time, every year.
 That was a result of poor planning and is not an emergency.

-It is important to always have a true emergency fund and to plan ahead for both the things you know are going to come up (such as paying taxes) and those that you may not plan for (like the furnace going out).
+It is essential that you have an emergency fund to plan for both the things you know are going to come up (such as paying taxes) and those that you may not expect (like the furnace going out).

 This is all too common with people who start using coupons for the first time.
 They see all of these little papers sharing savings on them and want to use them.
 The sad truth is that many couponers actually spend more money when they start out than they realize.
 They are trying to use every coupon.
 However, if they are buying things they normally would not have on their shopping list, they are spending money just to save money.